Annalisa Hultberg, Extension Educator, food safety

 Carports

 The recommended semi-permanent packshed structure is a carport with fabric covering.
-These structures are large (commonly 10x20 ft), stable, and relatively easy to construct and repair.
+These structures can be a variety of sizes (commonly 8 x 10 - 10 x 20 ft), stable, and relatively easy to construct and repair.
 Carports with steel roofs and temporary garages also make excellent packshed structures.
-However, these structures cost more and require a higher level of construction knowledge.
+However, these structures can cost more and may require a higher level of construction knowledge.

 If you’re considering a carport structure, keep the following in mind: